Integrated National Air Pollution and Health Data

 • land use and vegetation data.

-These exposure data will be combined with age- and cause-specific mortality in sufficiently populated areas.
+These exposure data were combined with age- and cause-specific mortality in sufficiently populated areas.

 The 4 main aspects of the project are: